 Storage Manager – Archive Edition provides multiple archiving methods.
 This comprises copying of files (Copy Mode), moving of files (Data Mover Mode), and stubbing of files (HSM Mode).

 Storage Manager – Archive Edition strictly adheres to standards for storing data on secondary storage systems.
 This ensures independence from a specific hardware vendor and protects customer investments.
 Furthermore, access to all archived data is provided by standard operating system methods.
 MTF (Mircosoft Tape Format), LTFS1 (Linear Tape File System) and UDF (Universal Disk Format) are supported as standard formats for tape and optical.

 This software controls all aspects of your archiving system.
 It will adapt to your requirements and fit well into an existing networked environment.

 The software consists of the server component, which controls the actual recording process as well as a set of applications for the definition of the disc contents.

 The Olympus server controls the hardware and administers the job list.
-Each job represents one production series and contains important information like number of copies, label print file and additional parameters.
+Each job represents one production series and contains important information like the number of copies, label print file, and additional parameters.
 The job attributes and the job list can also be modified by network clients under control of the integrated user management.
 A job is easily created and hundreds of copies produced by just dragging & dropping the Disc Image to the job list.
 The user interface provides all important hardware and job status information even over the network and internet.